WD4715/Gans/README.md

-# RNSA_Kaggle
+# GAN

-This one is the research to identify fractures in CT scans of the cervical spine.
+I used Gan using Generator, Swin Unet, and Discriminator, Resnet50.

+At first, I will explain the Networks.

+And After that, I  will tell how to use that code and modify the hyperparameters.